 I use these once a week on my nose, forehead, and chin right before I shower, allowing the shower steam to help further loosen up all that gunk.

-When I wash off the mask, I can see all those little shits floating out of my nose (it’s disgusting yet fascinating), and I take a blackhead extractor (you can also use a cotton swab) to gently scrape those bastards off.
-Sometimes I’d be tempted to squeeze more of them out, but I remind myself that the potential damage isn’t worth it. 🙅🏻♀️
+When I wash off the mask, I can see all those little buggers floating out of my nose (it’s disgusting yet fascinating), and I take a blackhead extractor (you can also use a cotton swab) to gently scrape them off.
+Fight the temptation to squeeze more of them out, it can cause scarring and damage the pore, making them appear larger!

 I’ve severely cut back on exfoliation and my skin hasn’t been happier.
 However it doesn’t mean I’ve quit all acids completely.
 Salicylic and mandelic acid are still integral to my routine as they are both oil-soluble acids that can clear our pores and keep them clean.
-They’re also anti-inflammatory and less irritating than other acids!
+They’re also anti-inflammatory and less irritating than say glycolic acid..